DorkOS

 relay.human.telegram.{chatId}Messages routed to a Telegram chat

-Wildcards are supported for subscriptions: * matches exactly one segment, and > matches one or more trailing segments.
-For example, subscribing to relay.agent.> receives messages addressed to any agent.
+Wildcards work for subscriptions: * matches exactly one segment, > matches one or more trailing segments.
+Subscribing to relay.agent.> receives messages addressed to any agent.

 Budget Constraints

-Every message carries a budget that prevents runaway chains.
-You can set budget fields when publishing:
+Every message carries a budget that prevents runaway chains:

 curl -X POST http://localhost:4242/api/relay/messages \